 Current research has indicated that scent is a primary factor in sexual attraction, but why that is so remains somewhat of a mystery.
 Although natural body odors play a role in the mating selection-game, researchers from Switzerland at the University of Bern wanted to know more about the attraction-by-scent phenomenon.
 They focused their study on the protein, human leukocyte antigen, which is also known as HLA.
 (An antigen is any foreign substance that evokes an immune response either by itself or after forming a complex with a larger molecule, such as a protein).
 In addition to detecting foreign invaders, this antigen also influences our personal scent and captures the genetic diversity between humans.

-The Human Leukocyte Antigen (HLK) is Important to Attraction-By-Scent
+The Human Leukocyte Antigen (HLK) And Attraction-By-Scent

 Preceding this Swiss study, in 2016, another research team concentrated on female sexual attraction, and it concluded that attraction and sexual desire were more intense between peoples whose genes differed from their own.
 The Swiss team was more focused on observing HLA influences in men, and the results, despite intricate body odor sampling on pads of cotton, only added to the mystery of sexual attraction.
 Researchers concluded that based on results of 94 male study participants, HLA played no part whatsoever in the scents they found most appealing.